parthiv-dev/decentralised-trading-platform/README.md

 ## Checklist (to be removed later)
 See TODO in each paragraph!

-Have to implement AND explain each criteria in atleast 1 paragraph
+**Have to implement AND explain each criteria in atleast 1 paragraph**

+TODO for 4.2 Code Quality Standards:
+- minimization of code redundancy
+- proper implementation
+of design patterns
+- code readability and organization
+- quality of comments and documentation
+- test coverage
+- follow Official Solidity style guide
+- Proper error handling throughout codebase